 The colon cancer screening begins with an exam of the patient’s abdominal region to look for any areas of swelling or inflammation.
-A digital rectal exam is done by Dr. Murrell to check for any masses, inflammation or abnormal areas prior to the colonoscopy in Los Angeles.
+A digital rectal exam is done by Dr. Murrell to check for any masses, inflammation or abnormal areas prior to the colonoscopy.

 Immediate Removal of Polyps during Colonoscopy

 Once the initial exams are completed the patient is sedated to help make them more comfortable.
 The colonoscopy portion of the screening begins when the thin, flexible tube called a colonoscope is inserted into the colon through the anus.
 This lighted scope is used to examine the colon and rectum for any polyps, tumors or abnormal areas.
 If a polyp or abnormal area of tissue is present, Dr. Murrell can remove it using endoscopic tools within the colonoscope and perform a biopsy on the tissue to check for pre-cancerous or cancerous cells.